-The NHS contracts with general dentists to provide NHS primary care dental services.
+The NHS contracts with general dentists and body corporates to provide NHS primary care dental services.
 These contractors are more commonly known as providers.
 Providers may employ or engage other general dentists to deliver services to patients.
 These dentists are known as performers.
 Providers may also be performers and deliver services to patients.